-Students, faculty, and staff should and are strongly encouraged to report potential safety or security hazards by calling the Vice Chancellor for Finance and Administration at 612-2121 or the Physical Plant at 612-2039.
+Students, faculty, and staff should and are strongly encouraged to report potential safety or security hazards by calling the Executive Director of Facilities and Auxiliary Services at 870-612-2039.

-An escort service is available from dusk to 10:00 p.m. for the safety of anyone walking alone on campus at night.
+An escort service is available from dusk until 10:00 p.m. for the safety of anyone walking alone on campus at night.
+Contact 870-307-2421 for an escort.